- The store where the former office was renovated

 53 Motobakuromachi, Wakayama City

-- 3 minute walk from Nankai WAKAYAMASHI station
+- A 3-minute walk from NANKAI WAKAYAMASHI station

 - Open Hours